 - Building a strong online and virtual community – just as important as the rest of our work is making sure that people hear about it!
 People need to know what resources and spaces exist for them, and how they can connect with other people like them

-Trustees volunteer remotely from anywhere in the UK, with some travel required occasionally (primarily for our flagship Pride event in London in September and for teams away days which take place a few times a year in London).
-Our Trustee meetings and Trustees and Heads meetings take place via conference call on the third Monday evening of every month.
-All reasonable expenses incurred are reimbursed, including travel, lunch at away days and other all day events, access & support needs and some childcare costs if required.
+Our team volunteers remotely from anywhere in the UK, with some travel required occasionally (primarily for our flagship Pride event in London in September).
+Each team has its own monthly evening team meeting, via conference call; the day varies depending on the team and can be arranged for the most convenient timing for the team’s members.
+All reasonable expenses incurred are reimbursed, including travel, lunch at away days and other all day events, and some childcare costs if required.

 - Interest and passion for tackling discrimination against and improving the visibility of people in the UK who experience attraction to more than one gender;